 |MLBPA Press Release|

 Administered by the Major League Baseball Players Trust and Volunteers of America, the Action Team program encourages young people throughout the United States to volunteer in their communities.
-To date, Action Teams of high school students and Major Leaguers have inspired more than 25,000 high school students across the country to help over 100,000 people in need by volunteering in their communities.
-An award-winning Action Team service-learning curriculum created by the Players Trust in partnership with The Wall Street Journal Classroom Edition teaches valuable community service skills to one million high school students in more than 5,000 classrooms across the country.
-The Association of Educational Publishers presented this innovative service-learning program with a 2009 Distinguished Achievement Award.
+To date, Action Teams of high school students and Major Leaguers have inspired more than 17,000 high school students across the country to help over 75,000 people in need by volunteering in their communities.
+An Action Team service-learning curriculum created by the Players Trust in partnership with The Wall Street Journal Classroom Edition teaches valuable community service skills to 700,000 high school students in more than 5,000 classrooms across the country.
+The Association of Educational Publishers named this innovative service-learning program a finalist for a 2009 Distinguished Achievement Award.

-Receiving signed certificates of achievement from the players today are Chicago Action Team Captains Veronika Bakalova, Joe Engleman, Tomas Rivera, Giselle Fierro and Linda Sancen.
-Also, Joe Engleman will receive a $1,500 college scholarship from the Major League Baseball Players Trust in recognition of his dedication to community service.
+Receiving signed certificates of achievement from the players tonight are Detroit Action Team Captains Lisa Alder, Swati Bajpayee, Chris Carr, Sean Carr, Angel Escott, Robin Gravlin, Victoria Lane, Mimi Sheng, Deanna Valrie, Emily Wang, Shanaye Watts and Mariah Wright.
+Also, Victoria Lane receives a $1,000 college scholarship from the Major League Baseball Players Trust in recognition of her dedication to community service.